This article is part of The Ascender, the Highrise platform for articles and resources.

 Oops!
 Something went wrong while submitting the form.

-You might be the funniest or smartest person in the office, but do you know how to ask fun, engaging questions that suit the occasion and make everyone feel at home at team building activity or any other occasion?
+You might be the funniest or smartest person in the office, but do you know how to ask fun, engaging questions that suit the occasion and make everyone feel at home at team building activity or any other suitable occasion?

 In the modern workplace, communicating effectively with colleagues is more critical than ever.
 With an ever-diminishing attention span, chances are you will be quickly labeled boring if you don't know how to frame your conversations.